Tahiya31/Trash_Track/README.md

 ```
 This is easily achieved through [Paperspace](https://www.paperspace.com).
 Make an account, create a project, then create a Deployment.

 In the deployment menu, select one of the GPUs as your machine type.
-Have Image be `rayw03/trash-app` and port be `8000`.
+For Image, select Public container register, and have the Image be `rayw03/trash-app` and port be `8000`.
 Click `Deploy` and you're done!

-If you want to shut it down, change Enabled from `True` to `False`.
+Paperspace charges by the hour, so remember to shut it down when you're not using it!